CraftingInC/LearnOpenGLInC/README.md

 **NOTES**
 * Finally got text rendering working.
 It's in the 7.in_practice folder.
 * Over time I hope to add OpenGL 4.5+ code to my github.
 It just will not be part of this repo.
 * I was finally able to get Assimp working with the help of Nick Wessing's source code.
 With that I was able to figure out how assimp works.
 I had never used assimp before.
 Nick's Github : https://github.com/nwessing/ Also this means I was not using the original shader files that came from LearnOpenGL.
 However the backpack asset is being used.
+Also, the Assimp library supplied here works with codeblocks / mingwx64 ( gcc ).
+It should work with Visual Studio as well.
+But I have not tested that.

 YOUTUBE VIDEO - TRIANGLE